LazaUK/SLM-Phi-3-MLFlow/README.md

 ```

 ## Option 2: Custom Python wrapper
-At the time of writing, transformer pipeline didn't support MLFlow wrapper generation for the HuggingFace models in ONNX format, even with the experimental _optimum_ Python package.
+At the time of writing, the transformer pipeline did not support MLFlow wrapper generation for HuggingFace models in ONNX format, even with the experimental _optimum_ Python package.
 For the cases like this, you can build your custom Python wrapper for MLFlow model.
-1. I'l utilise here the Microsoft's [ONNX Runtime generate() API](https://github.com/microsoft/onnxruntime-genai) for the ONNX model's inference, and tokens encoding / decoding.
-You have to choose onnxruntime_genai package for your target compute, with below example targetting CPU.
+1. I'll utilise here Microsoft's [ONNX Runtime generate() API](https://github.com/microsoft/onnxruntime-genai) for the ONNX model's inference, and tokens encoding / decoding.
+You have to choose _onnxruntime_genai_ package for your target compute, with the below example targeting CPU:
 ``` Python
 import mlflow
 from mlflow.models import infer_signature
 import onnxruntime_genai as og
 ```
-2. Our custom class implements two methods: _load_context()_ to initialise the **ONNX model** of Phi-3 Mini 4K Instruct, **generator parameters** and **tokenizer**, and _predict()_ to generate output tokens for the provided prompt.
+2. Our custom class implements two methods: _load_context()_ to initialise the **ONNX model** of Phi-3 Mini 4K Instruct, **generator parameters** and **tokenizer**; and _predict()_ to generate output tokens for the provided prompt:
 ``` Python
 class Phi3Model(mlflow.pyfunc.PythonModel):
     def load_context(self, context):